DarthMike/iOS-LocalizationsChecker/README.md

 ![](sample.png)

-Also wher strings were not translated, a log is thrown into console.
+Also where strings were not translated, a log is thrown into console.

 ##Development and first implementation idea:
 This component was developed initially as a 4 hour fast hacking for [Name Collision Hackaton](http://www.namecollision.pl).